flarum/framework/packages/core/.github/SECURITY.md

 ## Supported Versions

-During the beta phase, we will only patch security vulnerabilities in the latest beta release.
+We will only patch security vulnerabilities in the stable 1.x release.

 ## Reporting a Vulnerability